Ninmay/st-vim/README.md

 ------------
 In order to build st you need the Xlib header files.
 It's intended to be an add-on for my dwm repo, because of various compatibilities.
-You can always take the scripts from dwm repo instead.
+You can always have st standalone and take the scripts from dwm repo instead.

 Changes and my experience
 -------------------------